 1. Less means more

-Sometimes a classroom does not need all of the extra decor.
-In fact, studies show that too much clutter or use of wall space can bring anxiety to students and negatively affect their learning.
-If you are allowed to paint your classroom walls, consider a calming color.
-Wall color alone can change and soothe a whole environment.
+Sometimes less is more, so consider a classroom without all of that extra decor.
+Furthermore, studies show that too much clutter or use of wall space can bring anxiety to students and negatively affect their learning.
+If you are allowed to paint your classroom walls, consider a calming color rather than a stark white.
+We think that wall color especially can change and soothe a whole environment.

 2. Hide the clutter

-Teachers are hoarders, it is a known fact.
-You do not need to get rid of it, just hide it better!
+It is a known fact that most teachers are hoarders.
+But you do not need to get rid of it—just hide it better!
 Walmart has great, affordable storage solutions such as this storage organizer and these storage cubes.

 School fluorescent ceiling lights can give off a rough glare and an annoying flickering sound, and they are downright hideous to look at.
 These tranquil blue fluorescent light covers are a hot trend right now.
 Not only do they dim the harsh light, they also give off a soothing vibe and are made of a heat-resistant fabric.

-Buy it: Educational Insights The Original Fluorescent Light Filters at Amazon
+Buy it: Educational Insights Original Fluorescent Light Filters at Amazon

 Fill the classroom air with a natural fragrance using an oil diffuser.
 You can add aromatherapy essential oils to the diffuser to emit a more powerful scent into the air.
 Lavender oil is known for its calming effects on the mind and body.